05_Class_Activity

 Practice Exercise 4: Calculating Confidence Intervals

-Let’s calculate the 95% confidence interval for Lake I3 fish lengths:
+Let’s calculate the 95% confidence interval for shady needle lengths:

 # Extract sample statistics